Africa: Demographics

 Prior to the decolonisation movements of the post-World War II era, Europeans were represented in every part of Africa.
 Decolonization during the 1960s and 1970s often resulted in the mass emigration of white settlers—especially from Algeria and Morocco (1.6 million pieds-noirs in North Africa), Kenya, Congo, Rhodesia, Mozambique and Angola.
 Between 1975 and 1977, over a million colonials returned to Portugal alone.
 Nevertheless, white Africans remain an important minority in many African states, particularly Zimbabwe, Namibia, Réunion, and South Africa.
 The country with the largest white African population is South Africa.
-Dutch and British diasporas represent the largest communities of European ancestry on the continent today.
+Dutch and British diasporas represent the largest communities of European ancestry on the continent.

-European colonisation also brought sizable groups of Asians, particularly from the Indian subcontinent, to British colonies.
+European colonisation brought sizable groups of Asians, particularly South Asians, to British colonies.
 Large Indian communities are found in South Africa, and smaller ones are present in Kenya, Tanzania, and some other southern and southeast African countries.
-The large Indian community in Uganda was expelled by the dictator Idi Amin in 1972, though many have since returned.
-The islands in the Indian Ocean are also populated primarily by people of Asian origin, often mixed with Africans and Europeans.
-The Malagasy people of Madagascar are an Austronesian people, but those along the coast are generally mixed with Bantu, Arab, Indian and European origins.
-Malay and Indian ancestries are also important components in the group of people known in South Africa as Cape Coloureds (people with origins in two or more races and continents).
-During the 20th century, small but economically important communities of Lebanese have also developed in the larger coastal cities of West and East Africa, respectively.
+The large Indian community in Uganda was expelled by Idi Amin in 1972, though many have since returned.
+The islands in the Indian Ocean are populated primarily by people of Asian origin, often mixed with Africans and Europeans.
+The Malagasy peoples of Madagascar are an Austronesian people, but those along the coast are generally mixed with Bantu, Arab, Indian and European origins.
+Malay and Indian ancestries are components in Cape Coloureds (people with origins in two or more races and continents).
+During the 20th century, small but economically important communities of Lebanese have developed in West and East Africa.